Improving Patient Safety Through Monitoring and Reporting Mechanisms for Phlebotomy Quality Metrics

 Monitoring Progress

 Continuous improvement of phlebotomy practices requires the monitoring of a quality management system.
-To achieve this, tracking performance metrics and evaluating corrective actions must be done by healthcare organizations in order to optimize their laboratory services’ effectiveness and safety levels.
+To achieve this, tracking performance metrics and evaluating corrective actions must be done by healthcare organizations to optimize their laboratory services’ effectiveness and safety levels.

 Training and Education for Phlebotomy Staff